 Spend a lifetime in Brixton, and you’ll never run out of things to see and do.
 If you’re short on time, make sure you don’t miss these top sites.

 Wanna rock down to Electric Avenue?
 The very street this famous song is based on is here, in Brixton.
 It was the first street in the area to be illuminated by electric lights, hence its name.
 With over 130 independent traders from across the world, Electric Avenue is one of the best places to experience London’s cultural diversity.
 Fresh food, antiques, vinyl, art, handmade cookware – it’s all available on Electric Avenue.

 If you’re familiar with the song Electric Avenue, you probably know it relates to the riots that took place in 1982.
 In response to the riots, the Lambeth Council commissioned several local artists to create huge murals, giving Brixton a much-needed voice.
 Most of the murals are restored every few years or so.
 You can find them on Google Maps.

 Built as a protest against the proliferation of ‘big brands’ on London’s high streets, this vibrant foodie hotspot is built entirely from upcycled shipping containers and features an eclectic jumble of street food stalls, microbreweries and restaurants.
-Knowing that you’re helping to support local businesses by eating or drinking here makes everything taste that much more satisfying.
+Knowing that you’re helping support local businesses by eating or drinking here makes everything taste much more satisfying.